SocksTheWolf/SimpleBSkyLabeler/README.md

 Allows for users to sign up for a single label you provide and display it on their profiles.

-Stores everything in an D1 db, you can import them by using `npm run setup` after you have ran `npm run createdb`.
+Stores everything in an D1 db, you can import them by using `npm run setup`.

 Uses Skyware to initially set up the label service for the account.
 Use `npx @skyware/labeler setup` to initialize the label service, `npx @skyware/labeler label add` to create a label.